 If your planned works and/or event requires a full road or laneway closure you must distribute a notification letter to those affected or within a 100-metre radius, 7-days prior to the closure date.

 We must approve your letter before you can distribute this.
-Use this notification letter template to complete your letter.
+Please use the Road Closure Notification Template to complete your letter.

 A road closure is approved for safety when a 3-metre clearance cannot be maintained.
 This will be dictated by the Traffic Management Plan.